PHONEMIC AWARENESS ACTIVITIES

 Give students a word with 1-4 phonemes (sounds).
 Have them stand up and touch their head, shoulders, knees, and toes as they are saying the sounds in words.
 For example, the word "cat" would be /c/ (head), /a/ (shoulders), and /t/ (knees).
 A great active, phonemic awareness activity for helping students with segmenting!

 Tell your child that you are going to teach them a song that will help them hear all of the sounds in a word.
 Teach this song and let them blend the sounds together to make a word.
 Sing the song a couple times, substituting a new word each time.
+Scroll down on this page to open a list of words with 4-6 phonemes (sounds) for ideas!

 Place the cards face-up in random order on a flat surface.
 Have your child put the pictures together.
 Say a sound for each picture part while slowly sliding the parts away from each other.
 Then have your child say a sound for each picture part while slowly sliding the parts together.
-Once they are back together, say the whole word and continue with other picture cards.
+Once they are back together, say the whole word and continue with other picture cards

 Using the above template, write words with 1-5 sounds in the left-hand column.
 Have students count how many sounds they hear in each word and write that number in the middle column.
 Give your child 5 bean bags and place a basket in front of them (distance depends on their ability to throw).
 Children throw a bean bag for each sound they hear in a given word.
 A point is received for each bean bag that makes it into the basket.
 (Make sure your child is saying the sounds they hear as they throw the bean bag).
 When they are finished throwing, have them count up their points to determine the grand total.